Principels and Guidelines for Remuneration Policies 2020

 The New LTI 2018 – 2020 Plan

-- profitable growth;
+- profitable growth

-- innovation and data management;
+- innovation and data management

-- technical excellence;
+- technical excellence

-- cultural simplification and transformation.
+- cultural simplification and transformation

-In addition, in order to enhance the human capital of the company from a prospective viewpoint as well, part of the LTI incentivisation plan is reserved for employees who possess advanced organisational and digital skills and who have demonstrated consistently high performance levels.
-These people will be given a variable incentive of between 10% and 25% of the RAL.
+Moreover, in order to enhance the Company's human capital including with a view to the future, a part of the LTI Incentive Plan is reserved for employees who, although not belonging to the category of Significant Personnel, have high organisational and digital skills that have demonstrated superior performance continuity.
+These persons will receive an incentive of between 10% and 25% of the GAR.

 - 2019 Report on the Remuneration Policy and on Compensation paid2019 Report on the Remuneration Policy and on Compensation paid.pdf